The UKSG 48th Annual Conference and Exhibition: Brighton

 We are working again with Content Online who will work with you to create the best sponsorship package for you.
 See the options here.
 Thank you for your support – we appreciate it!

 View the 2025 Exhibition Manual here.
-The Exhibition is open for sponsor bookings currently and will be open to all for booking at the end of November.
-To be added to the alert list, please email info@uksg.org
+The Exhibition is open for sponsor bookings currently and will be open to all for booking on the 21 November at 2pm.
+Bookmark the site now: https://uksg.jewelion.com/.

 More information on how to get to The Brighton Centre can be found here.